thanu36/PowerBI-Sales-Analysis/README.md

 # PowerBI-Sales-Analysis
 Sales Analysis is an end-to-end data analytics project focused on transforming raw sales data into actionable business insights.
-The project follows a complete data analysis lifecycle, including:
+The project follows a complete data analysis lifecycle:
 <p align="center">

 🔵 *Understanding the Problem Statement* – Defining business challenges and analytical goals.